U.S. v. Windsor

 Oral arguments were heard Sept.
 27, 2012.
 On Oct.
 18, 2012, the Second Circuit Court of Appeals upheld the lower court’s ruling that Section 3 of DOMA is unconstitutional.
 In a 2-1 opinion, the Second Circuit became the first federal appeals court to hold that laws that classify individuals based on sexual orientation should receive a more exacting level of judicial review, known as “heightened scrutiny.”
 Prior to the ruling by the Court of Appeals, the DOJ filed its own petition for certiorari before judgment with the U.S. Supreme Court.
 After the appellate ruling on Oct.
 18, the parties filed supplemental briefs.

 On Dec.
-7, 2012, the U.S. Supreme Court granted certiorari in the case accepting the DOJ’s petition.
-The Court will hear oral argument in the case in March 2013.
+7, 2012, the U.S. Supreme Court granted certiorari in the case accepting the DOJ’s petition and the Court heard oral arguments on March 27, 2013.

 On March 1, 2013, APA filed an amicus brief, along with the American Academy of Pediatrics, the American Medical Association, the American Psychiatric Association, the American Psychoanalytic Association, the California Medical Association, the National Association of Social Workers and its New York City and State Chapters, and the New York State Psychological Association, on the merits in support of affirmance.
 The brief applies social science research to rebut some of the justifications offered for the prohibition in Section 3 of DOMA of any federal recognition of the marriages of same-sex couples.
 Those justifications, involving procreation, the welfare of children and the like, are closely similar to those offered in cases defending states’ refusal to allow same-sex couples to marry.
 The Windsor amicus brief provides extensive psychological research on key points, including how homosexuality is a normal expression of human sexuality, is generally not chosen, and is highly resistant to change.
 Also provided is current scientific research on the nature of same-sex relationships, the role of child-rearing, and the stigma resulting from denying the label “marriage” to same-sex unions.
 For example, the brief cites psychological research showing that gay and lesbian parents are not any less fit or capable than heterosexual parents and that their children are not less adjusted.
 The brief also addresses how denying federal recognition to legally married same-sex couples stigmatizes them.
 Additionally, the brief challenges evidence submitted by other amici who argue against the empirical research that sexual orientation is irrelevant to parenting outcomes as unfounded.